FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 ## gNMI subscriptions

 A subscription is required to receive gNMI notifications from a gNMI device.

-Subscriptions are created using an install request:
+Subscriptions are created with an install request:

 ```bash Request
 curl --location 'http://localhost:8181/rests/operations/connection-manager:install-node' \